-This service will run in parallel with the National Urgent Medicines Supply Advanced Service (NUMSAS), and due to differences in the two specifications, it is possible to sign up to provide both services.
+This service will run in parallel with the Community Pharmacy Consultation Service (CPCS), and due to differences in the two specifications, it is possible to sign up to provide both services.

-It is important to note that if the pharmacy is signed up to provide NUMSAS, then any referrals received via NHS111 must be dealt with under the NUMSAS Service Specification.
-Referrals from other providers such as GP practices, Out of hours providers and patients that ‘walk in’ to the pharmacy must be dealt with under the Pharmacy First Emergency Supply Specification instead.
+It is important to note that if the pharmacy is signed up to provide CPCS,, then any referrals received via NHS111 must be dealt with under the CPCS Service Specification.
+Referrals from other providers such as GP practices, Out of hours providers and patients that ‘walk in’ to the pharmacy must be dealt with under the Community Pharmacy Emergency Supply Specification instead.

 - All information relating to the consultation should be recorded at the time of the consultation by inputting the information directly onto PharmOutcomes.
-From 1st September 2018 use of the paper based proforma will not be accepted unless there is an IT failure within the pharmacy.
+You have previously been informed that from 1st September 2018 the use of the paper based proforma would not be accepted unless there is an IT failure within the pharmacy.
 If the paper based proforma has to be used, then the information must be transferred onto PharmOutcomes at the earliest opportunity and by the end of the next working day at the latest.

 - The pharmacy contractor has a duty to ensure that all pharmacists involved in the provision of the service have relevant knowledge and are appropriately trained in the operation of the service.
 Locums and relief pharmacists that are due to work in a branch that is commissioned to provide the service, must have access to a copy of this Service Specification, such that they are able to provide the service if required.

 A list of those pharmacies providing the service is shared with a variety of stakeholders and is updated on a regular basis.
-Therefore can I please request that if you wish to provide the service from 1st April 2018, that you return the signed agreement form at your earliest opportunity, and before 31st March 2018.
+Therefore can I please request that if you wish to continue to provide the service you return the signed agreement form at your earliest opportunity, and before 31st May 2020.